SOCIAL MEDIA: MY OPINION

 [UPDATE 7/8/2022: I have terminated LinkedIn, leaving me with zero presence on any "social media" platform.}

 I have no problem discussing serious issues in context...but have never been comfortable with the idea of artificial community, where anyone can say anything, any time, virtually without consequence.

 Social media increasingly enables passion and unconsidered opinion over substance.
 Dialogue, such as it is, quickly becomes the online equivalent of people yelling at each other in a crowded nightclub--neither hearing nor caring what others say.

 Few realize that these kindergarten-level yelling forums are largely hosted by "platforms" which appear neutral, safe, and conducive to "community"...but were constructed specifically to capture and parse personal data, monitor content, and both track and manipulate users.

 By enabling "free expression" of anyone's ideas or opinion, these platforms have harvested oceans of data--not just on what we might purchase, but on where we are, what we think & believe, and what we might do (or NOT do) in any given situation.

-Even worse, the gradual restriction, skewing, or outright censorship of "controversial" content, by the platforms themselves, has begun in earnest and will only get worse (as of 8/4/2020).
+Even worse, the gradual restriction, skewing, or outright censorship of "controversial" content, by the platforms themselves, has begun in earnest in 2020 and continues to increase (as of 2/13/2022).
 Most users don't (and may never) realize this, but startlingly obvious attempts to propagandize or indoctrinate users continue to ramp up daily.